hummingbird-dev/webdav-fileselector/README.md

 It is possible to jump over the input form in the client by automatically populating the fields and triggering the button.
 To this the *.env* file in your project's root folder and the */conf/app.php* file have to be edited.
-Add the webdav credentials to your *.env*:
+Add the WebDAV credentials to your *.env*:

 ``` php
 ...